Washington Post Reporter Accused Of 'Plotting Liberal Agenda' At Secretive Event Attended By George Soros

 “Someone should introduce reporter Janell Ross and her boss Marty Baron to the Society of Professional Journalists Code of Ethics.
 It appears they haven’t read it, or any other text on journalistic ethics.
 Funny, the movie ‘Spotlight’ portrays Baron as a big advocate of legitimate journalism.
 Can’t wait for the sequel that shows the Post for what it really is, the research and reporting arm of the left.”

-During the 2016 presidential election, Ross covered the political events steadily for The Washington Post, and while there have been no prior complaints regarding bias in her pieces, conservatives are now arguing that they appear “anti-Trump in retrospect.”
+During the 2016 presidential election, Ross covered the political events steadily for the Washington Post, and while there have been no prior complaints regarding bias in her pieces, conservatives are now arguing that they appear “anti-Trump in retrospect.”
 Ross’ panel at last week’s Democracy Alliance California event was dedicated to teaching liberals in attendance to get “the economic narrative” right.
 Reportedly, the next presenter spoke about the ongoing narrative regarding Russian election interference.

 Objective